-For centuries now, people of fine taste have appreciated the nuanced art that is wearing a bow tie.
-If you seek to join the club, then you need not travel any further; you've come to the right place.
+For centuries, people of fine taste have appreciated the nuanced art that is wearing a bow tie.
+If you seek to join the club, you've come to the right place.
 This helpful guide will touch on everything there is to know about bow ties, including the different types and styles, how to tie one, when to wear one, and more.

 There are three main types of bow ties to be aware of, and they are not all created equally.
 To the undiscerning eye, all three appear similar, but someone who knows what they're looking for will immediately be able to tell the difference between each type.

 The go-to bow tie for those that just can't be bothered, clip-on bow ties are bow ties that are already formed into a bow, cannot be untied and use a clip to attach to the shirt collar.
 This is the cheapest type of bow tie and should generally be avoided at all costs.
 Sure, for small children, a clip-on can work.
 Nobody expects a four-year-old to be able to tie his own bow tie, but a self-respecting adult should steer clear, or run the risk of making a poor impression.

 A step up from the clip-on is the pre-tied bow tie, which, as the name suggests, comes already tied but has an adjustable neck band.
 These are great training bow ties for those that love the style but have not yet mastered the art of tying their own.
 Some pre-tied bow ties look fantastic and can fool most people into thinking that the bow was tied by hand, but a true style aficionado will be able to spot the difference in no time.